TILOS-AI-Institute/MacroPlacement/CodeElements/SimulatedAnnealingGWTW/README.md

 ### Generating the Clustered Netlist
 1. First, generate the protobuf netlist from Innovus using this [script](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/Flows/util/gen_pb.tcl) available in the **TILOS/MacroPlacement** repository for a placed design.
-2. Next, use the CircuitTraining grouping code to generate the clustered netlist.
+2. Next, use the Circuit Training grouping code to generate the clustered netlist.

 ### Code Overview
 - The SA code is implemented in **C++**.